-Pulling into ‘the anchorage’ at Porteenbeg on the sheltered eastern side of the island we passed the diminutive Rusheen Island where could been seen the remains of an old whaling station.
-Ahead on the shore were a line crumbling empty stone houses lined up like a deserted street overlooking a white deserted beach The pier was arranged for livestock arrivals rather than people, and I began to wonder that perhaps maybe this place was perfect, so perfect that even though I might go ahead and photograph the abandoned school house on Inishkea south, I might not post about it on this Blog for fear it might encourage any more visitors to this perfectly empty place, this empty island with it’s white beach that was almost blinding in the strong sunlight.
-The sea was clear and turquoise, calm and sheltered on the eastern side of the island, even though I could sea waves crash silently on the western shore in the distance: that coastline being exposed to the Atlantic.
+Pulling into ‘the anchorage’ at Porteenbeg on the sheltered eastern side of the island, you pass the diminutive Rusheen Island where there are the remains of an old whaling station.
+Ahead on the shore is a line of crumbling stone houses overlooking a white deserted beach.
+The sea is clear and turquoise, calm and sheltered on the eastern side of the island, even though waves can be seen crashing silently in the distance on the western shore, that coastline being exposed to the wild Atlantic.

-However, on the 28th of October 1927, the men from the islands were night fishing in the clear waters which surround the islands and a sudden violent storm blew up which caught them unawares.
-Some of the Currachs managed to reach home but several failed to get back and one was reputed to have been taken all the way in and thrown up on the mainland with its crew unharmed.
+However, on 28 October 1927, the men from the islands were night-fishing in the clear waters surrounding the islands when a sudden, violent storm blew up, which caught them unawares.
+Some of the currachs managed to reach home but several failed to return.
+One reputedly was taken all the way to the mainland, where it fetched up with its crew unharmed.
 In the morning, it was discovered that several currachs and ten young fishermen had been lost.
-The island community was devastated, never fully recovered from the tragedy, and by 1934 most of the community had been voluntarily rehoused at Glosh and Faulmore on the Mullet Peninsula.
-At that time, the national school at Aughlem was extended to accommodate the resettled island children but it signalled the demise of traditional life on the island.
-The old school houses on the Inishkea North and South were left to fall apart.
-Below is a a photograph of the teacher and the island community outside Inishkea National School c.1920.
+The island community was devastated and never fully recovered from the tragedy.
+By 1934 most of the inhabitants had been voluntarily rehoused at Glosh and Faulmore on the Mullet Peninsula.
+At that time, the national school at Aughlem on the mainland was extended to accommodate the resettled island children but it signalled the demise of traditional life on the island.
+The old schoolhouses on Inishkea North and South were left to fall apart.

-The school house was made of local granite stone.
-Today it is but a shell and 85 years of exposure to the Atlantic has taken it’s toll.
-There is no roof, there are no remaining distinguishing features, the fireplace in the gable wall has been robbed out, and if there was ever a name and date plaque, it’s gone too.
+The schoolhouse is made of local granite stone.
+Today it is but a shell and nearly nine decades of exposure to the Atlantic have taken their toll.
+There is no roof, there are no remaining distinguishing features, the fireplace in the gable wall has been robbed-out, and if there was ever a name and date plaque, it is gone, too.

-In form it is very similar to the example on nearby Achill Beg Island; the building comprises a detached, single-storey, two-bay, one-roomed school house of rubble and brick construction with a tall, single-light window at it’s northern gable.
-The school house at Achill Beg dates to 1903, and this school house is likely of a similar date.
+In form, it is very similar to the example on nearby Achill Beg Island; the rubble-and-brick construction comprises a detached, single-storey, two-bay, one-room schoolhouse with a tall, single-light window at its northern gable.
+The schoolhouse at Achill Beg dates to 1903, and this schoolhouse is likely to be of a similar date.